Emergency support hotline: +30 123-456-789

 • Mandalorians

-Soft goods capture that realism better than sculpted plastic.
+Soft goods capture this realism far better than sculpted plastic.

 A well‑draped cloak adds: